Southerners LOVE congealed salads and this Buttermilk Congealed Salad is a winner!

 Well, that’s a good question.
 Why don’t we just call it Jell-O salad?
 I asked Mama and she replied

-Wow, this is tangent day for me, isn’t it?
-Alright so back to the buttermilk salad.
-Very popular in the south, the taste is just such a divine treat.
+I put buttermilk in this one and it tastes divine!
+Very popular in the south, so you should try it!
 This is often made with peach or orange gelatin, just use your favorite. 🙂

 - 1 can crushed pineapple 20 ounces